PhenixCollaboration/web/_results/hepdata.md

 unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).

-Since YAML allows comments - lines starting with a "#" sign - it is easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members of the Collaboration, reviewers and for the workflow of the submission process in general.
+Since YAML allows comments - lines starting with a "**#**" sign - it is very easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members of the Collaboration, reviewers and for the workflow of the submission process in general.
 For example, it is necessary to provide the **Inspire ID** of the paper for the HEPData submission.
 It can be placed in a comment line.
 Also, including the PHENIX-internal **PPG identifier** is highly recommended